Young-ook/terraform-aws-spinnaker/README.md

 }
 ```

-## Enable AWS account in spinnaker
+## Enabling AWS account in spinnaker
 To enable AWS account in the spinnaker, you have to access the halyard pod using `kubectl` command.
 ```
 kubectl -n spinnaker exec -it cd-spinnaker-halyard-0 -- bash